glpi-project/docdev/source/devapi/rules.rst

     <?php

     class RuleMytypeCollection extends RuleCollection {
-        // a rule collection can process all rules for the input or stop after a single match with its criteria (default false) public $stop_on_first_match = true;
+        // a rule collection can process all rules for the input or stop
+        //after a single match with its criteria (default false) public $stop_on_first_match = true;

-        // optional right to apply to this rule type (default: 'config'), see Rights management. static $rightname = 'rule_mytype';
+        // optional right to apply to this rule type (default: 'config'),
+        //see Rights management.
+        static $rightname = 'rule_mytype';

         // menu key to use with Html::header in front page.